robulouski/voidy-bootstrap/README.rst

   any appropriate content, like sharing buttons, taglist, etc.

 ``CUSTOM_HEADER_*``
-  Add custom content after the site headers (before any columns) based on page type, which can be: INDEX, ARTICLE, PAGE, CATEGORY, TAG, ARCHIVES.
+  Add custom content after the site headers (before any content columns) based on page type, which can be: INDEX, ARTICLE, PAGE, CATEGORY, TAG, ARCHIVES.

 ``CUSTOM_FOOTER``